-Pharmaceutical Firm Harps On Daitry Supplements For Healthy Living | Leadership Newspaper
+Pharmaceutical Firm Harps On Dietary Supplements For Healthy Living | Leadership Newspaper

 HEALTH

-In a bid to improve the health of millions of Africans, a pharmaceutical firm, BF SUMA, has harped on daitery supplements intake for sufficient nutrients required by the body for healthy living.
+In a bid to improve the health of millions of Africans, a pharmaceutical firm, BF SUMA, has harped on dietary supplements intake for sufficient nutrients required by the body for healthy living.

 The president, BF Suma, Mr Justin Jia, stated this while addressing journalists at the firm’s 11 years anniversary and car award ceremony, held in Abuja.